sourcegraph/handbook/content/people-ops/holidays.md

 * Fourth of July - observed July 4th
 * Christmas Eve and Christmas - observed December 24th and 25th

+Also, there is no company meeting on or between December 23 and January 1.
+(Most team members will take that time off.)

 On all other holidays (e.g., US Memorial Day), company meeting will be held normally, although we anticipate a higher-than-usual number of team members being unable to attend.
 (That is OK!
 Have a great holiday!)